gaia-platform/GaiaPlatform/production/tools/tests/ping_pong/README.md

 ## Usage

 1. Set `BUILD_PING_PONG_TEST=ON` in Cmake.
-1. Run `gaia_db_server`, currently you are required to manually run it.
+1. Run `gaia_db_server` with persistence.
+Currently, you are required to manually run it.
 1. Build everything.
 1. Run `./ping_pong [num_workers]`. `num_workers` is optional, if not specified the Main will run 1 worker.